Look around your local group ride, and you’ll notice many cyclists are wearing Rapha or Castelli kits these days.

 Rapha has a Jersey Downsize Offer where they will provide a 50% discount on the new jersey size.
 There is a simple application form to fill up together with a photo of yourself in a current jersey

 Assos doesn’t publish their size charts anymore.
 Instead, they use an interactive calculator where you enter your height, weight, and age.
-The calculator will then suggest your ideal size based on their database and indicate if the clothing is very tight, tight, or loose fit at the chest, waist, and hip areas.
+The calculator will then suggest your ideal size based on their database and indicate if the clothing is very tight, tight, or lose fit at the chest, waist, and hip areas.

 Where to buy